Skip to content

 Title IX protects people from sex discrimination in educational programs and activities at institutions that receive federal financial assistance.
 20 U.S.C. § 1681.
 Title IX applies to LSSC programs and activities, as related both to education and employment.
 LSSC is committed to providing an environment free from sex discrimination, including sexual harassment and sexual violence.

-If you wish to file a complaint because you feel you have been sexually harassed, the target of sexual violence, or discriminated against because of your gender, please contact a member of the Title IX Coordinator.
+If you wish to file a complaint because you feel you have been sexually harassed, the target of sexual violence, or discriminated against because of your sex, please contact a member of the Title IX Coordinator.

 College Reporting